 I’ve had people question me about the efforts I have made with trying to maintain a relationship with my dad.
 Some think I do too much to even text him on the few occasions a year that I do.
 Some have said I could do more to improve our relationship.

 If this topic of daddy/daughter relationships is of interest to you or someone you know, I invite you to join me and three other contributing authors to the book, in a virtual event on June 27, 2020, from 2-4 PM.
 We’ll be reading excerpts of our stories and having a conversion about this silent pandemic.

-The country is in an uproar.
-We were already dealing with the world’s first pandemic.
 Then our United States had to remind black America that CVOID-19 is the least of our worries.
 Because once there is a vaccine–and it’s coming–CVOID-19 will cease to be the problem that it is today.
 However, black men in America, thus black women, will never be safe in this country.